A project of the Swiss Agency for Development and Cooperation SDC

 What We Do

-‘Skills for Jobs’ (S4J) is a Swiss Agency for Development and Cooperation (SDC) project implemented in Albania by Swisscontact.
-The project is in phase 3, the consolidation and transfer phase and the primary focus during this phase will concentrate on the development, consolidation, and transfer of six key innovation objects:
+The project is in its Phase 3, the consolidation and transfer phase, and the primary focus will be the development, consolidation, and transfer of six key innovation objects:

 • Digitalization of VET Offer

-• Improvement of internal Processes and Structures
+• Improvement of Internal Processes and Structures

 • Continuous Professional Development Models

-• Business relations and networks
+• Business Relations and Networks

-• Quality of work-based learning in companies
+• Quality of Work-based Learning in Companies

-• Diversification of offer and upskilling
+• Diversification of Offer and Upskilling

 Skills for jobs